devopsdays/devopsdays-web/content/events/2020-boston/faq.md

 <hr/>

 <a name="CoronaVirus"><h3>1.
 Is the conference still on, given COVID-19 situation?</h3></a>
 As of March 15th, yes!
-However, please check <a href="/events/2020-boston/dodb-health-and-safety-update.pdf">DevOpsDays Boston Health Statement</a> for the latest information.
+However, please check <a href="https://assets.devopsdays.org/events/2020/boston/dodb-health-and-safety-update.pdf" target="blank">DevOpsDays Boston Health Statement</a> for the latest information.